Normal subgroups in the Cremona group (long version): Gromov hyperbolic spaces

-In a second step, we use this remark to move the points $a_i$ and $b_i$ along the geodesic line $\axe(h_i)$, and to define new sequences $(a_i),$ $(b_i),$ $(x_i)$ that satisfy the three properties (1), (2), and (3).
-The definition of $(x_i)$ has not been changed during this second step.
-The point $a_i$ is no more equal to a projection of $x_i$ on $\axe(h_i)$, but is at distance at most $12\theta$ from such a projection; the point $b_i$ is not equal to $h_i(a_i)$, but the distance between these two points is less than $24\theta$.\\
+\begin{proof} Since we performed some translations when $[x_{i-1},a_i]$ was too small, we have Property (\ref{point:3}).
+The segment $[a_i,b_i]$ was initially of length $\lgt$, so the first property remains true as long as $\frac{\lgt}{20} \ge 24\theta$, which is our assumption.
+Property (\ref{point:2}) follows from Lemma~\ref{lem:obtuse}. \end{proof}

-We say that $h_k \cdots h_1$ is an \textbf{admissible presentation} of $h$ (with respect to the base point $x_0$) if one can construct the three sequences as above with the additional property that all pairs $(x_{i-1},a_i)$, $1\leq i \leq k$, are neutral.
+We say that $h_k \cdots h_1$ is an \textbf{admissible presentation} of $h$ (with respect to the base point $x_0$) if the three sequences $(x_i)$, $(a_i)$, and $(b_i)$ have the additional property that all pairs $(x_{i-1},a_i)$, $1\leq i \leq k$, are neutral.
+It follows that all pairs $(b_j, x_j)$ are also neutral, because the property of being neutral is stable under translation by isometries.

 \begin{lem} Let $x_0$ be a base point in $\GH$.
 Let $g$ be an element of $G,$ and $h$ be an element of the normal subgroup generated by $g$.
-Assume that $28 \theta< \frac{\lgt}{20}$.
+Assume that the translation length of $g$ satisfies $28 \theta< \frac{\lgt(g)}{20}$.
 Then $h$ admits at least one admissible presentation. \end{lem}